Heavy quark contribution to the electromagnetic properties of the nucleon

-We note that our prediction for $\mu^{c-\bar c}$ is suppressed by one order of magnitude in comparison with the results of Ref.~\cite{Sufian:2020coz}: $\mu^{c-\bar c} = - 1.27 \times 10^{-3}$.
-Our prediction for the relative scaling of the charm-anti-charm and bottom-anti-bottom contribution to the magnetic moment of proton is $\mu^{b-\bar b}/\mu^{c-\bar c} \sim (m_c/m_b)^2 \sim 0.1$.
+We note that our prediction for $\mu^{c-\bar c}$ is suppressed by a factor of 2.4 in comparison with the result of Ref.~\cite{Sufian:2020coz}: $\mu^{c-\bar c} = - 1.27 \times 10^{-3}$.
+Our prediction for the relative scaling of the charm-anticharm and bottom-antibottom contributions to the magnetic moment of proton is $\mu^{b-\bar b}/\mu^{c-\bar c} \sim (m_c/m_b)^2 \sim 0.1$.
 Note that a negative contribution to the magnetic moment of the heavy quarks is also a property of the strange quark contribution.
 A detailed discussion is given in Ref.~\cite{Lyubovitskij:2002ng} in the framework of the perturbative chiral quark model (PCQM).
 The predictions of the PCQM for the strange quark contribution to the nucleon properties have been successfully confirmed from data~\cite{Maas:2017snj} and lattice calculations~\cite{Green:2015wqa,Alexandrou:2019olr}.